-Anti-capitalist militants front anti-G20 demo in Hamburg: police
+Scuffles, water cannon at final anti-G20 march in Hamburg

 ATTAC coordinator Thomas Eberhardt-Koester said the movement wanted to "bring our criticism of the G20 and our alternatives for fair global policies onto the streets".

-However, in the last three days, more than 200 police officers have been injured.
+In the last three days, more than 200 police officers have been injured.
 Some 143 people have been arrested and 122 taken into custody.
-The number of injured protestors was not available.

-On Friday night, special armed police were deployed with sub-machine guns after militants from around Europe started hurling projectiles, including paving slabs, and torching cars.
+On Friday night, special armed police were deployed with assault rifles after militants, described as the Black Bloc because of their trademark black hoods and masks, hurled objects, including paving slabs, and set barricades alight.

-Police have used water canons to disperse crowds of radicals, especially those who refused to remove hoods or masks, which are illegal at demonstrations in Germany.

 Ministers decried the violent protestors and said they would face the full force of the law.
 "These are not demonstrators, they are criminals," said Interior Minister Thomas de Maiziere.